fbpx

 2. English Language Arts:

 1. Grammar: Students will learn how to proofread their writing for subject-verb agreement, capital letters, and punctuation using the proofreading symbols.
-What are titles?
-Are there specific rules for titles of books, magazines, poems, and songs?
-Can you proofread someone else’s list of titles to see if they are written correctly?
+We continue to review complete subject, complete predicate, simple subject, simple predicate, different kinds of sentences, verbs, and adverbs.

 2. Vocabulary: Each week students have 12 new vocabulary words and complete different activities each day (sentence completion, synonym/antonym, matching, word meaning, and context clues).